 Caye Caulker – ever heard of it?
 No?
-Well, luckily for you this is a judge-free zone and I’m here to tell you more about this beautiful Caribbean island off the coast of Belize.
+Well, luckily for you this is a judge-free zone and I’m here to tell you more about this beautiful Caribbean island.

 Caye Caulker is located a short ferry ride off the small central American country of Belize.
 It’s a beachgoer’s and diver’s dream destination!
-And let’s not forget about the beautiful mangrove forests and birdlife, too, for outdoor enthusiasts and ornithologists alike.
+And let’s not forget about the beautiful mangrove forests and birdlife too.
+This one’s for outdoor enthusiasts and ornithologists alike.

-More importantly, I’m here to provide you with some of the best Caye Caulker hostel and budget accommodation options so that all you need to do is book that flight!
+More importantly, I’m here to provide you with some of the best hostels in Caye Caulker.
+These options are the best out there.
+So now, all you need to do is book that flight!

-So, whether you’re heading off on a diving retreat, are a solo backpacker seeking your next thrill, or are a travelling couple, there’s something for you.
+Whether you’re heading off on a diving retreat, are a solo backpacker seeking your next thrill, or are a travelling couple, there’s something for you on this list.

 Let’s dive in!
 (Not into the crystal clear waters of the Belize Barrier Reef, just yet.)